janosh/pymatgen-2-paper/paper/main.typ

 *@ Janine*
 == Background

 #pmg was developed in 2011 by Shyue Ping Ong and colleagues at MIT to support the Materials Project @ong_python_2013 @jain_commentary_2013.
 Initially, #pmg provided essential tools for crystallographic operations, symmetry analysis, integration with the VASP density functional theory (DFT) code, and basic electronic structure and phase diagram analysis.
 These foundational capabilities enabled researchers to automate and standardize many aspects of computational materials science, laying the groundwork for high-throughput materials discovery.
+Many of these efforts were linked to the development of the Materials Project. @jain_commentary_2013 @horton_accelerated_2025

 Since then, #pmg has expanded significantly, incorporating new features and adapting to the evolving landscape of materials informatics @butler_machine_2018.
 Key trends shaping its development include: